LaravelCollective/docs/annotations.md

     ];
 ```

-Add models to the `protectecd $scanModels` array to scan for model annotations.
+Add models to the `protected $scanModels` array to scan for model annotations.

 ```php
     /**